petersmythe/invapi-dual-auth/README.md

 ## Card IDE basics

 The left side of the IDE is a simple Monaco editor that can be used to edit the `main.js` and `env.json` files that we will use to store the code.
 Click on these file names to open them.
-You will notice that the template contains a `beforeTransaction` and a `afterTransaction` function.
+You will notice that the template contains a `beforeTransaction` and an `afterTransaction` function.
 There are 3 other transaction triggers - refer to the JavaScript comments.

 ![Card IDE](/images/Card%20IDE.png?raw=true)